30 April 2012

 EDITOR’S NOTE: A high-resolution image of the robotic helicopter is available to members of the media upon request.
-Contact Angela Stark, firstname.lastname@example.org.
+Contact Lyndsay Meyer, firstname.lastname@example.org.

 With a distinguished history as the industry's leading event on laser science, the Conference on Lasers and Electro-Optics (CLEO) is where laser technology was first introduced.
 CLEO unites the field of lasers and electro-optics by bringing together all aspects of laser technology, with content stemming from basic research to industry application.
 CLEO: Expo showcases the latest products and applications from more than 300 participating companies from around the world, providing hands-on demonstrations of the latest market innovations and applications.
 The Expo also offers valuable on-floor programming, including Market Focus and the Technology Transfer program.

 Sponsored by the American Physical Society's (APS) Laser Science Division, the Institute of Electronic Engineers (IEEE) Photonics Society and the Optical Society (OSA), CLEO provides the full range of critical developments in the field, showcasing the most significant milestones from laboratory to marketplace.
 With an unparalleled breadth and depth of coverage, CLEO connects all of the critical vertical markets in lasers and electro-optics.
 For more information, visit the conference's website at www.cleoconference.org.